Prince Edward Island Sights and Highlights

 Here someone is very proud of the tuna that he has caught

-Three attractions on the north coast of Prince Edward Island
+Three Prince Edward Island attractions

 Where is Prince Edward Island?